Las Vegas shooting: Lawsuit filed as new questions raised over timeline

 That wasn't accurate, the sheriff said.
 Campos was shot at 9:59 p.m., and the gunman didn't open fire on the crowd for another 6 minutes, at around 10:05 p.m.

+That timespan will be crucial to the lawsuit: "We will never know what could've been done in that six minutes because nothing was done," Pinkerton said.

-The shooter unleashed bullets on concertgoers for about 10 minutes, resulting in the deaths of 58 people, yet police didn't get to the 32nd floor until 10:17 and they didn't breach the room until 11:20 p.m., after a SWAT team arrived with explosive charges, Lombardo said.
+Once he began firing, the shooter unleashed bullets on concertgoers for about 10 minutes, resulting in the deaths of 58 people, yet police didn't get to the 32nd floor until 10:17 and they didn't breach the room until 11:20 p.m., after a SWAT team arrived with explosive charges, Lombardo said.

 Thus, 81 minutes passed between Campos being shot and authorities entering the shooter's room.
 The reason for the delay is unclear, though Lombardo told the local newspaper that officers evacuated rooms before entering the gunman's suite.